segmentio/segment-docs/src/unify/linked-profiles/setup-guides/snowflake-setup.md

 - **Account ID**: The Snowflake account ID that uniquely identifies your organization account.
 - **Database Name**: The only database that Segment requires write access to in order to create tables for internal bookkeeping.
 This database is referred to as `segment_connection_db` in the script below.
-- **Warehouse**: The warehouse in your Snowflake account that you want to use for Segment to run the SQL queries.
+- **Warehouse**: The [warehouse](https://docs.snowflake.com/en/user-guide/warehouses){:target="_blank”} in your Snowflake account that you want to use for Segment to run the SQL queries.
 This warehouse is referred to as `segment_connection_warehouse` in the script below.
 - **Username**: The Snowflake user that Segment uses to run SQL in your warehouse.
 This user is referred to as `segment_connection_username` in the script below.
 - **Password**: The password of the user above.
 This password is referred to as `segment_connection_password` in the script below.